-In addition to the items identified in the Master Permit Application Checklist a Shoreline Variance or Conditional Use Permit application also requires the following additional items.
+In addition to the items identified in the Master Permit Application Checklist a Site Plan Review application also requires the following additional items.
 For those items below that must be shown on a plot plan please show them on the same plot plan required under item #5 of the Master Permit Application Checklist - it is not necessary that you prepare two separate plot plans.

-Applicant Use Application Requirements County Use Only 1.
-As-built drawings for existing septic systems from the County Health Department, if available.
-If there are no existing or proposed septic systems, indicate "none" here.
-If no file available at the County Health Department, provide your own drawing showing the approximate location of the existing septic system.2.
-A legible plot plan that shows all of the following:a.
+APPLICANT USE APPLICANT USE COUNTY USE ONLY 1.
+As-Built drawings for existing septic systems from the County Health Department, if available.
+If no file is available at the County Health Department, provide your own drawing showing the approximate location of the existing septic system.2.
+A legible plot plan that shows the following:a.
 Roadways, parcels, and driveways within 100 feet of the subject site along the shoreline, and where to access the beach.
 Include the width and name of every road bordering the subject site.b.
 Location and type of all existing shoreline structures (bulkheads, stairs, docks, groins, jetties, boat ramps/launches) within 100 feet.c.
 Land features.
 Show top and toe of all slopes, estimated slope angle, seasonal drainage ways and soggy areas, ditches, ravines, lakes, ordinary high water mark of shoreline, etc.d.
-Location, size, and purpose of all existing buildings (temporary or permanent) and proposed buildings.
+Location, size, and purpose of all existing buildings (temporary and permanent) and proposed buildings.
 Label each as existing or proposed.e.
 Distances between proposed shoreline structures and the ordinary high water mark.f.
-Location of any existing underground fuel tanks, existing and/or proposed septic tank, drain field, reserve area and tight line between house and septic tank.
-Show distance between drain field and reserve area to property lines.
+Location of any existing underground fuel tanks, existing and/or proposed septic tank, drain field, reserve area, and/or tightline between house and septic tank.
+Show distance between drainfield and reserve area to property lines.
 Indicate if hooked up to sewer.3.
 Separate Existing Conditions Map for large or complex projects.
-Show topography with contours at intervals no greater than 5' and all natural features.
+Show topography with contours at intervals no greater than 5' and all natural features